PSPDFKit for Web (both the server-backed and standalone deployment options*) supports all commonly used browsers in their latest versions.

-All browsers without a long-term service release require regular updates to new versions to fix security vulnerabilities.
+All browsers without an LTSR (Long Term Service Release) require regular updates to new versions to fix security vulnerabilities.

 Note that some LTS versions of Windows 10 ship without Microsoft Edge.
-We still support Microsoft Internet Explorer 11 for such systems, along with older Windows variants.
+We still support Microsoft Internet Explorer 11 for such systems.

 - Chrome on Android

 As all of these browsers auto update, we test with the latest stable release.
 PSPDFKit for Web generally still works, even if you’re a few versions behind, as we are careful in adopting the latest web features for essential functionality and use polyfills for missing functionality.